lessiideh/Flights-Delay-EDA/README.md

 # Flights-Delay-EDA
-An xxploratory data analysis done on flights delay data to discover trends that contribute to arrival and departure delays
+An exploratory data analysis done on flights delay data to discover trends that contribute to arrival and departure delays